microsoft/MixedRealityToolkit-Unity/Documentation/Tools/HolographicRemoting.md

-The solution to this is to ensure that the [.NET Core CLI tools are installed] (https://docs.microsoft.com/en-us/dotnet/core/tools/?tabs=netcore2x) and reboot the system for force all apps to get a refreshed system path.
+The solution to this is to ensure that the [.NET Core CLI tools are installed] (https://docs.microsoft.com/en-us/dotnet/core/tools/?tabs=netcore2x) and reboot the system to force all apps to get a refreshed system path.

 If hand joints over remoting are still not working after following the above steps, there might be something misconfigured in the profiles for general hand joints on-device.
 In that case, please [reach out on one of our help resources](../GettingStartedWithTheMRTK.md#getting-help).